libsidplayfp/VICE-testprogs/testbench/readme.txt

-  --pal        skip tests that do not work on PAL --ntsc       skip tests that do not work on NTSC --ntscold    skip tests that do not work on NTSC(old) --8565       target VICII type is 8565 (grey dot) --8565early  target VICII type is 8565 (new color instead of grey dot) --8565late   target VICII type is 8565 (old color instead of grey dot)
+  --pal        skip tests that do not work on PAL --ntsc       skip tests that do not work on NTSC --ntscold    skip tests that do not work on NTSC(old) --6581       skip tests that do not work on 8580 (new SID) --8580       skip tests that do not work on 6581 (old SID) --8565       target VICII type is 8565 (grey dot) --8565early  target VICII type is 8565 (new color instead of grey dot) --8565late   target VICII type is 8565 (old color instead of grey dot)